 About the Survey

-The Mood of the Nation Survey was conducted by Lokniti, Centre for the Study of Developing Societies (CSDS), Delhi for ABP News between May 1 and May 15, 2017 among 11,373 respondents spread across 19 States of India - Andhra Pradesh, Assam, Bihar, Chhattisgarh, Delhi, Gujarat, Haryana, Jharkhand, Karnataka, Kerala, Madhya Pradesh, Maharashtra, Odisha, Punjab, Rajasthan, Tamil Nadu, Telangana, Uttar Pradesh, and West Bengal.
-The survey was conducted at 584 locations in 146 Assembly Constituencies (ACs).
+The second round of the Mood of the Nation Survey was conducted by Lokniti, Centre for the Study of Developing Societies (CSDS), Delhi for ABP News between January 7 and January 20, 2018 among 14,336 respondents spread across 19 States of India - Andhra Pradesh, Assam, Bihar, Chhattisgarh, Delhi, Gujarat, Haryana, Jharkhand, Karnataka, Kerala, Madhya Pradesh, Maharashtra, Odisha, Punjab, Rajasthan, Tamil Nadu, Telangana, Uttar Pradesh, and West Bengal.
+The survey was conducted at 700 locations in 175 Assembly Constituencies (ACs).
 Each AC was located in a different Parliamentary Constituency (PC).
-The total sample size targeted was 12,000 with an AC-wise target of about 80-85 interviews.
-The number of ACs to be sampled in a State was determined based on the percentage share of that particular State’s electorate in the total/combined electorate of all 19 states.
+The total sample size targeted was 14,000 with an AC/PC-wise target of 80-85 interviews.
+The number of PCs to be sampled in a State was determined based on the percentage share of that particular State’s electorate in the total/combined electorate of all 19 states.
 The sampling design adopted was multi-stage random sampling.
-The ACs where the survey was conducted were randomly selected using the probability proportional to size method.
-Thereafter, four polling stations within each of the sampled constituencies were selected using the systematic random sampling method.
-Finally, the respondents were also randomly selected using from the electoral rolls of the sampled polling stations.
+The PCs where the survey was conducted were randomly selected using the probability proportional to size method.
+Then, one AC was selected from within each sampled PC using the random sampling method.
+Thereafter, four polling stations were selected from within each of the sampled ACs using the systematic random sampling method.
+Finally, the respondents were also randomly selected using the systematic method from the electoral rolls of the sampled polling stations.

 Profile of the achieved national sample

 The survey was designed and analysed by a team of researchers at Lokniti, CSDS.
-The team included Asmita Aasaavari, Arushi Gupta, Dhananjay Kumar Singh, Himanshu Bhattacharya, Jyoti Mishra, Sana Salim, Souradeep Banerjee, Shashwat Dhar, Shreyas Sardesai and Vibha Attri.
+The team included Ananya Singh, Ankita Barthwal, Asmita Aasaavari, Dhananjay Kumar Singh, Himanshu Bhattacharya, Jyoti Mishra, Shreyas Sardesai, Vijay Prakash and Vibha Attri.
 The survey was directed by Prof. Sanjay Kumar, Prof. Suhas Palshikar and Prof. Sandeep Shastri of Lokniti.

-The survey was coordinated by scholars from the Lokniti Network: E Venkatesu (Andhra Pradesh), Dhruba Pratim Sharma (Assam), Rakesh Ranjan (Bihar), Anupama Saxena and Shamshad Ansari (Chhattisgarh), Biswajeet Mohanty (Delhi), Bhanu Parmar and Mahashweta Jani (Gujarat), Kushal Pal and Anita Agarwal (Haryana), Harishwar Dayal (Jharkhand), Veena Devi and Reetika Syal (Karnataka), Sajad Ibrahim (Kerala), Yatindra Singh Sisodia (Madhya Pradesh), Nitin Birmal (Maharashtra), Gyanaranjan Swain (Odisha), Jagroop Kaur (Punjab), Sanjay Lodha and Nidhi Seth (Rajasthan), Ramajayam (Tamil Nadu), A.K.
-Verma, Asmer Beg, and Sudhir Khare (Uttar Pradesh) and Suprio Basu and Jyoti Prasad Chatterjee (West Bengal).
+The survey was coordinated by scholars from the Lokniti Network: E Venkatesu and Srinivas Rao Gangiredla (Andhra Pradesh and Telangana), Dhruba Pratim Sharma and Nurul Hassan (Assam), Rakesh Ranjan (Bihar), Anupama Saxena and Shamshad Ansari (Chhattisgarh), Biswajit Mohanty (Delhi), Mahashweta Jani (Gujarat), Kushal Pal and Anita Agarwal (Haryana), Harishwar Dayal and Amit Kumar (Jharkhand), Veena Devi and Reetika Syal (Karnataka), Sajad Ibrahim (Kerala), Yatindra Singh Sisodia and Ashish Bhatt (Madhya Pradesh), Nitin Birmal (Maharashtra), Gyanaranjan Swain (Odisha), Jagroop Singh Sekhon and Nirmal Singh (Punjab), Sanjay Lodha and Nidhi Seth (Rajasthan), P Ramajayam (Tamil Nadu), Mirza Asmer Beg and Sudhir Khare (Uttar Pradesh), and Suprio Basu and Jyoti Prasad Chatterjee (West Bengal).

 Survey details in a nutshell